 The second became "the duration of 9,192,631,770 periods of the radiation corresponding to the transition between two hyperfine levels of the ground state of the caesium-133 atom."

-The overhead sun at noon can arrive 16 minutes 18 seconds early or up to 14 minutes 28 seconds late.
-In fact only 4 days per year are precisely 24 hours long as measured by the Sun.
+We measure time using the Earth's rotation.
+Universally people expect noon to occur at midday, when the Sun is at its highest point.
+As accurate clocks were developed, it was found that Earth time has a deviation from mechanical time.
+The overhead Sun at noon can arrive 16 minutes 18 seconds early or up to 14 minutes 28 seconds late.
+In fact only four days in a year are precisely 24 hours long as measured by the Sun.
 These days occur on, or about 25 December, 15 April, 14 June and 31 August.
-The remaining days are longer or shorter as measured from the overhead midday sun.
+The remaining days are longer or shorter as measured from the overhead midday Sun.

-Despite time being measured highly accurately by atomic means the earth time stills rules.
-Should earth time and atomic time get out of step scientists adjust time by subtracting or adding "leap seconds" on the last day of June or December.
+Despite time being measured highly accurately by atomic means, Earth time stills rules.
+Should Earth time and Atomic time get out of step scientists adjust time by subtracting or adding "leap seconds" on the last day of June or December.